 The “proper time” sometimes takes a little longer to arrive than we like … until it feels like it will never arrive.
 This is when it’s time to engage your faith.
 It’s time to decide to dig in and stick around a little longer.

 It’s never a good time to give up.

 The Christian life — and more specifically, the ministry — consists of overcoming one setback after another.
 That’s because we’re in a spiritual battle and everyday we confront the enemy.

 We may lose a little ground from time to time, but we will not lose the war.
-We have been promised victory — a harvest of righteousness — if we do not give up.
+We have been promised victory: a harvest of righteousness, if we’ll only keep pressing on.